Mobile hairdressing is great for anyone who is an experienced hairdresser.

 - Dye and highlights

-If you want to train be a mobile hairdresser you will need to follow the latest beauty trends and have a friendly, bubbly personality.
+If you want to train be a mobile hairdresser you will need to follow the latest beauty trends, so you can give your client’s up-to-date fashion advice.
+You’ll also need to have a friendly, bubbly personality.
 Being sociable and having a good rapport with your clients is essential.
 You will also need …

 - Customer service and ‘people’ skills will also be important to enable you to talk to customers and find out what type of hair treatment they want.